-Persons wishing to enrol in the PBDLD program must have:
+Persons wishing to enrol in the GDLD program must have:

 When your program application has been reviewed and approved, you will be contacted by email with further instructions.

 Updated June 19 2019 by Student & Academic Services